dlee08/SARDines-szhang60stuy-araf215-rohansen08-dlee08/design_tmplt.md

 ## Target Users

 Who will use this system?
 - People who utilize public transportation
 - People who like cool maps

 ## Why This Project Matters
+Many transit applications such as those integrated into Google/Apple Maps are often unreliable and inaccurate for some unknwon reason (they don't disclose what metrics they use to time the arrivals/departures, i.e. ghost trains, etc.); we want to provide a stable, structured way to deliver transit times to users.

 ---